-Just North of the nation’s capitol is FedEx Field, home of the Washington Redskins.
+Just North of the nation’s capitol is FedEx Field, home of the Washington Football Team.
 No the stadium is not in Washington, DC, but in Landover, MD.
-The Redskins spent over two decades at RFK Stadium and struggled nearly a decade on the location to build FedEx Field.
-In the mid 1980s Redskins owner, Jack Kent Cooke, envisioned a new stadium for his team as he was dissatisfied with RFK and proposed building a 78,000 seat domed stadium adjacent to RFK Stadium.
+For over two decades the team played at RFK Stadium, a multi-purpose stadium in the nation’s capital that was beloved by fans.
+In the mid 1980s owner, Jack Kent Cooke, envisioned a new stadium for his team as he was dissatisfied with RFK Stadium and proposed building a 78,000 seat domed stadium adjacent to the stadium.
 Cooke agreed to build the stadium contingent on the terms that the city would assume responsibility for the infrastructure and parking.
 The National Park Service opposed the plan because it would fill a portion of the Anacostia River for stadium parking.
-Until 1992, negotiations between the Redskins and the District continued as Cooke maintained that he wanted a stadium built in DC.
+Until 1992, negotiations between the team and the District continued as Cooke maintained that he wanted a stadium built in DC.
 Even so, the team had discussions with Fairfax and Loudon Counties in Virginia, just in case discussions with DC failed.
-Unfortunately for the Redskins this occurred and in April 1992, negotiations between the Redskins and the District ended.
+Unfortunately for the team this occurred and in April 1992, negotiations between the Redskins and the District ended.
 It appeared the Redskins would move to Alexandria, VA after Cooke signed an agreement with the State of Virginia in July 1992 to pay for a $250 million stadium.
-However, by October this plan was also abandoned and the Redskins began negotiations with the District again.
+However, by October this plan was also abandoned and the team began negotiations with the District again.
 After a long wait, in February 1993 the Redskins finally signed a formal agreement to build a stadium in Washington, DC.

 This plan unraveled by October 1993 as environmental studies and government obstacles delayed the stadium project.
 After this, Cooke was so frustrated that he no longer wanted to build a stadium in DC.
-Two months later he bought land in Anne Arundel County, MD to construct a stadium.
+Two months later he purchased land in Anne Arundel County, MD to construct a stadium.
 In October 1994 Anne Arundel County rejected Cooke’s proposal for a stadium leading him to purchase land in Landover, MD where he reached an agreement to build a 78,000 seat stadium in December 1995.
 Construction began immediately on the stadium.
-After years of struggling to get a stadium built Cooke sadly never saw his stadium completed.
+After years of struggling to have a stadium built Cooke sadly never saw his stadium completed.
 He died several months before the stadium was completed.
-Initially, the stadium was named, Jack Kent Cooke Stadium.
+In his memory, the stadium was initially named after him, Jack Kent Cooke Stadium.